More about the 10% New Approach

-The problem, as many of us have discovered, is that Grand New Starts don’t tend to produce lasting changes and often upset the people around us.
+But, as many of us have discovered, these Grand New Starts don't tend to produce lasting changes and often upset the people around us.

-This is because they often upset our ‘personal ecology’.
-The risk with The Grand New Start is that it can cause disruption in our lives and in our relationships and can often result in a such a backlash that we give up the new start pretty quickly.
+This is because they often upset our 'personal ecology' - provoking a backlash.
+And this is because Grand New Start often causes disruption in our lives and in our relationships which can result unexpected consequences.
+And these unforeseen side-effects often cause us to give up the new start pretty quickly.

 The Comfort, Stretch, and Panic Zones